 Beautiful scenery and connecting with the simpler side of life is what a road trip is all about and staying on BLM Land can keep you in the moment instead of having to step out of the adventure atmosphere and into a Motel 6.

 BLM Land is national land maintained by the national government for the preservation of nature and the enjoyment of people.
 While they do have maintained campsites and facilities, you are also free to rough it on your own, but this does mean no access to furbished facilities.
-It can also be a little daunting, especially if you are road tripping on your own, to be so isolated.
+It can also be a little daunting, especially if you’re road-tripping on your own, to be so isolated.

 Have you got an idea of your own?
-Feel free to reccomend additional locations you think are the best places to sleep in your car while traveling.
+Feel free to recommend additional locations you think are the best places to sleep in your car while traveling.

-Convenience: If you aren’t road tripping on the western united states, then you can pretty much forget about it.
+- Convenience: If you aren’t road-tripping in the western united states, then you can pretty much forget about it.

 Residential neighborhoods can be very safe (depending on the area), with little traffic or late-night noise.
 Find a place that feels safe, but remember you are a guest near other people’s homes, you want them to feel safe too.
 So if you don’t know anyone in the area, find a safe spot and settle in for the night, keeping in mind once you’re in your car, you’re probably stuck there for the night.